ttoivone/mediacapture-extensions/face-detection-explainer.md

 * The description of faces in frames should extend the [VideoFrameMetadata](https://www.w3.org/TR/webcodecs/#dictdef-videoframemetadata) and the description can be supplemented or replaced by Web applications.

-* Face detection API is able to return a **contour**.
-User can request a specific number of points used to describe the contour via **faceDetectionMaxContourPoints** setting and implementations can limit the maximum number of points to four and return a rectangular bounding box.
+* Face detection API should return information on detected faces and landmark as available on current platform APIs.
+For faces it should return bounding box and for landmarks the center point of the landmarks.

 * Face descriptions should allow face tracking.